 Table II.B.1. illustrate the Swedish participation in international meetings and workshops.
-These tables are by no means complete as they will be updated in connection with the announcement from the Commission on December 15 of eligible meetings.
+The table is a draft and will be updated in connection with the announcement from the Commission on December 15 of eligible meetings.

 II.C Regional coordination